yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ~ Add a sample parent component
     - Axios to make a simple GraphQl component
-    - Possibly with end-to-end testing or *unit* tests
+    - Possibly with end-to-end testing or *unit* tests ~ Possibly integrate this into the current Knockout frontend
+    - If you want to be part of the cool kids (Jisse + 1)
+    - Example: `Yireo_ReactMinicart`

 ---
 {state: dark}
 # Headless changes things a lot
-- Backend logic is the same; Only the frontend changes
+- Backend logic is the same
+- Only the frontend changes
+    - React or Vue
-- We can easily build stuff ourselves
+- And we can easily build stuff ourselves within that new frontend

 ---
 {state: dark}